Mnuchin rejects Democrats' demand for Trump's tax returns, citing DOJ advice

 Neal, citing a statute that gives the chairman of House Ways and Means the authority to obtain any individual's tax return, had demanded six years of Mr. Trump's taxes, giving Mnuchin a deadline of Monday to comply.
 Mr. Trump's personal attorney had suggested in a letter to Mnuchin in April that the Department of Justice should decide whether Mr. Trump's tax returns could be disclosed to Neal.

-Neal said in a statement Monday he would "consult with counsel and determine the appropriate response."
+Neal said in a statement Monday that he would "consult with counsel and determine the appropriate response."

 Mnuchin told Neal the Justice Department will memorialize its advice in a legal opinion soon.